-McFeely: Minnesota could soon claim another Baseball Hall of Fame member, the best player you've never heard of
+McFeely: Minnesota could soon claim another hall of famer, the best player you've never heard of

 John Donaldson, who pitched for several years for the local team in Bertha, Minn., and is documented to have played in at least 130 towns across Minnesota, is on the Early Baseball Era Committee ballot for induction into the Hall of Fame.
 The results of the Early Baseball Era Committee vote will be announced live on MLB Network’s 'MLB Tonight' at 5 p.m.
 Sunday.

 MOORHEAD — A Minnesota legend might be elected to the National Baseball Hall of Fame this weekend, which should be a cause for celebration from Moorhead to Minneapolis, from Fergus Falls to Fairmont, from Bertha to Breckenridge.

 That makes clear we're not talking about Tony Oliva or Jim Kaat or Hibbing-born Roger Maris, all of whom might make the revered Hall via the Golden Days Era Committee ballot results that will be announced Sunday, Dec.
 5.

 John Donaldson is not.

 Which is one of the great crimes of baseball, particularly here in Minnesota and the Upper Midwest where Donaldson was one of the most famous ballplayers of his era and a significant figure in the game's history.

 "John Donaldson made it possible for Jackie Robinson to break the color barrier," says Peter Gorton of New Brighton, Minnesota, an enthusiastic and obsessive supporter of Donaldson who more than two decades ago started The Donaldson Network, a website dedicated to documenting the ballplayer's greatness.